Platinum-Saber/Infinite-Stack/SEM-4/CS3263-Embedded Computer Networks/Study Notes/tcp.md

 ---
 tags:
-  - Networking
-  - EmbeddedNetworking
-  - TCP
-Created: 2025-02-05 05:38
+Created: 2025-06-13 14:37
 About:
 Reviewed: false
-Completion: 30
+Completion: 0
 ---
+# TCP Study Note

 ## TCP Introduction

-Transmission Control Protocol (TCP) is a fundamental protocol in the Internet Protocol Suite, functioning at the transport layer of the OSI model.
-It provides reliable, connection-oriented, and stream-based communication between devices in a network.
-TCP guarantees accurate and ordered delivery of data, making it essential for applications requiring high reliability, such as web browsing (HTTP/HTTPS), email (SMTP), and file transfers (FTP).
-It complements the Internet Protocol (IP), which handles packet routing and addressing.
+Transmission Control Protocol (TCP) is a core protocol in the Internet Protocol Suite, functioning at the transport layer of the OSI model.
+It provides reliable, connection-oriented, and stream-based communication between devices over a network.
+TCP guarantees accurate and ordered data delivery, making it essential for applications like web browsing (HTTP/HTTPS), email (SMTP), and file transfers (FTP).
+It works with IP, which handles packet routing and addressing.

 > [!info] Key Fact
-> Defined in RFC 793 (1981), TCP remains a cornerstone of modern networking due to its robustness and adaptability.
+> Standardized in RFC 793 (1981), TCP remains a cornerstone of modern networking due to its reliability and adaptability.

 ## TCP Features

-TCP’s key features ensure reliable and efficient data transfer:
+TCP’s key features ensure robust data transfer:

-- **Connection-Oriented**: Establishes a session via a handshake before data exchange.
+- **Connection-Oriented**: Establishes a session via a three-way handshake before data exchange.
-- **Reliable Delivery**: Uses acknowledgments, retransmissions, and checksums to ensure error-free delivery.
+- **Reliable Delivery**: Uses acknowledgments, retransmissions, and checksums for error-free delivery.
-- **Ordered Data Transfer**: Reassembles data in the correct sequence using sequence numbers.
+- **Ordered Data Delivery**: Ensures data arrives in the correct sequence using sequence numbers.
 - **Flow Control**: Prevents buffer overflow using a sliding window mechanism.
-- **Congestion Control**: Mitigates network overload by adjusting transmission rates.
+- **Congestion Control**: Manages network overload by adjusting transmission rates.
-- **Multiplexing**: Allows multiple applications to share a connection using port numbers.
+- **Multiplexing**: Supports multiple applications to share a connection using ports.

 > [!important] Highlight
-> TCP’s comprehensive feature set makes it ideal for applications prioritizing data integrity over speed, unlike UDP.
+> TCP prioritizes data integrity, making it ideal for applications requiring high reliability, unlike UDP.

 ## TCP Format

 The TCP header encapsulates data for control and delivery.
-Typically 20 bytes (excluding options), it includes fields to manage connections and ensure reliability.
+Typically 20 bytes (excluding options), it includes fields for connection management and reliability.

 ### TCP Header Fields

 - **Source Port (16 bits)**: Identifies the sender’s application port.
 - **Destination Port (16 bits)**: Identifies the receiver’s application port.
 - **Sequence Number (32 bits)**: Tracks the byte position in the data stream.
-- **Acknowledgment Number (32 bits)**: Specifies the next expected byte from the sender.
+- **Acknowledgment Number (32 bits)**: Specifies the next expected byte.
 - **Data Offset (4 bits)**: Indicates header length in 32-bit words.
-- **Reserved (3 bits)**: Zeroed for future use.
+- **Reserved (3 bits)**: Set to zero for future use.
 - **Flags (9 bits)**: Includes URG, ACK, PSH, RST, SYN, FIN for control.
 - **Window Size (16 bits)**: Advertises receiver’s buffer capacity.
 - **Checksum (16 bits)**: Verifies header and data integrity.